Komatireddy Raj Gopal Reddy

-Komatireddy Raj Gopal Reddy (born 1 June 1967) is an Indian politician and a former Member of Legislative Assembly of Munugode of Telangana state, ex.
-Member of Legislative Council and ex. member of the 15th Lok Sabha.
-He belongs to the Bharatiya Janata Party since August 2022.
-He was former Member of the Legislative Assembly from the village Munugode and also the former member of Indian National Congress.
+Komatireddy Raj Gopal Reddy (born 1 June 1967) is an Indian politician and a former Member of Legislative Assembly of Munugode of Telangana state, ex Member of Legislative Council and ex member of the 15th Lok Sabha.
+He was former Bharatiya Janata Party leader till October 2023.
+He was former Member of the Legislative Assembly from the village Munugode and is currently member of Indian National Congress.